JohnstonKirimo/ramp_app_question/README.md

 # ramp_app_question

 - Answer to job application question
 - calculating the three day rolling average of transactions
+- Script written on sqlite